The Sanctuary at Sedona

 The Sanctuary at Sedona Cornville Arizona

-The Sanctuary at Sedona takes a non-12-Step approach to drug and alcohol addiction, offering a holistic 4-step recovery program that encompasses healing of the body, mind, soul and spirit.
-Combining innovative techniques in new science (such as epigenetics and neuroplasticity) with disciplines like Chinese medicine, yoga, shamanic healing, psychology, psychiatry and more, the residential rehab provides clients with a variety of methods for overcoming addiction.
-The Sanctuary at Sedona shies away from presenting a fear-based model of recovery, and instead sets out to empower each client to be the architect of his or her own life.
+The Sanctuary at Sedona adopts a non-12-Step approach to addressing drug and alcohol addiction.
+Our holistic 4-step recovery program focuses on healing the body, mind, soul, and spirit.
+By integrating innovative techniques in new science, such as epigenetics and neuroplasticity, with disciplines like Chinese medicine, yoga, shamanic healing, psychology, and psychiatry, we provide our clients with a diverse range of methods for overcoming addiction.
+At The Sanctuary at Sedona, we aim to empower each client to take control of their own life, rather than relying on a fear-based model of recovery.

 ABOUT THE SANCTUARY AT SEDONA

-Residential facility The Sanctuary at Sedona offers treatment for adult men and women dealing with addiction and co-occurring disorders like depression, anxiety, and PTSD in Arizona.
+The Sanctuary at Sedona is a residential facility that offers treatment for adult men and women who are dealing with addiction and co-occurring disorders such as depression, anxiety, and PTSD in Arizona.

-Medical detoxification isn’t offered on-site though the facility will direct individuals to local detoxification centers.
+Medical detoxification is not offered on-site, but our facility can provide guidance and direct individuals to local detoxification centers.

 TREATMENT & ASSESSMENT

-Treatment at The Sanctuary at Sedona is non-12-step based and is directed toward those who have experienced repeated relapses.
+Our treatment approach at The Sanctuary at Sedona is non-12-step based and is specifically designed for individuals who have experienced repeated relapses.

-Treatment is holistic in nature with spiritual counseling, energy psychology, and energy medicine therapies.
-Holistic treatment options include yoga, exercise, meditation, breathwork, and expression therapy.
+Our treatment is holistic in nature and includes spiritual counseling, energy psychology, and energy medicine therapies.
+In addition, we offer holistic treatment options such as yoga, exercise, meditation, breathwork, and expression therapy.

-Clients will undergo emotional and behavioral counseling along with education about the science of addiction recovery.
-They will participate in individual, group, and/or family therapy.
+Clients at our facility will undergo emotional and behavioral counseling, as well as receive education about the science of addiction recovery.
+They will have the opportunity to participate in individual, group, and/or family therapy.
 Medication management is also available.

-Clients will also learn about healthy eating with a organic superfood program, nutritional counseling, and a brain supplemental protocol.
+Furthermore, clients will learn about healthy eating through our organic superfood program, receive nutritional counseling, and be provided with a brain supplemental protocol.

 STAFF CREDENTIALS

-The Sanctuary at Sedona employs a psychiatrist, licensed counselors, a registered nurse, yoga teachers, licensed massage therapists, an addiction nutritionist, and a chef.
+At The Sanctuary at Sedona, our team consists of a psychiatrist, licensed counselors, a registered nurse, yoga teachers, licensed massage therapists, an addiction nutritionist, and a chef.

 ACCOMMODATIONS & AMENITIES

-The Sanctuary at Sedona only admits six to nine clients at one time.
-The center is settled within a national forest where clients will have access to WiFi and sleep in private or double bedrooms.
+To ensure personalized care and attention, The Sanctuary at Sedona admits only six to nine clients at a time.
+Our center is situated within a national forest, providing a serene environment for recovery.
+Clients will have access to WiFi and can choose to sleep in private or double bedrooms.

-Common rooms are available for reading and watching movies.
-The campus also includes a fire ceremony pit, meditation room, greenhouse, and outdoor seating.
+Our facility also offers common rooms for reading and watching movies, as well as additional amenities such as a fire ceremony pit, a meditation room, a greenhouse, and outdoor seating.

 WHAT ALUMNI SAY

-On Google, three alumni gave the Sanctuary at Sedona perfect five-star ratings.
-[2]
+On Google, three alumni gave The Sanctuary at Sedona a perfect five-star rating.

 FINANCING